 Though most of us know using a cell phone while driving is foolish, cell phone users cause four times as many accidents as nonusers.
 We fool ourselves into thinking it will not happen to us.
 Hands-free devices are not the answer because conversing takes the driver’s eyes and mind off the road.
 As Michael Jackson knew well, “Change begins with the face in the mirror.”
 Do not text, talk, or answer your cell phone while driving.
 Realize that you can be severely injured by another driver using a cell phone while driving.
 In a single year, 5,000 people were killed and 450,000 people suffered severe injuries due to cell phone distracted driving.

-Contact The Brown Firm PLLC for a Free Consultation
+Contact The Brown Firm PLLC for a Legal Consultation